Marcin-Blazowski/k8s-hardway-vagrant/docs/10b-optional-bootstrapping-kubernetes-worker-2.md

 ## Prerequisites

 The Certificates and Configuration are created on `master-1` node and then copied over to workers using `scp`.
-Once this is done, the commands are to be run on first worker instance: `worker-1`.
-Login to first worker instance using SSH Terminal.
+Once this is done, the commands are to be run on second worker instance: `worker-2`.
+Login to second worker instance using SSH Terminal.

 ### Provisioning Kubelet Client Certificates